How to Create On-Demand and Automatic Backups of Cloud SQL Instances

 You can embed this automation into workflows so you can ensure backups when they are most needed.
 This gives you flexibility to optimize your backup storage and customize your process.

-Create your free Blink account and streamline your Cloud SQL backup process today.
+Get started with Blink and streamline your Cloud SQL backup process today.